kleopatra999/twilio-api-definition/README.md

-# APIs.json Annotation
+# Twilio API Definition
-This is a micro tool for annotating APIs.
-It used Github Issues, and the API to establish comment threads on each API endpoint.
+This is a project to define an OpenAPI Spec for the Twilio API.

-You can view the site at: http://apis.json.annotation.apievangelist.com/
+You can view the site at: http://twilio.stack.network